 Meet the passionate poet Laura Byaruhanga, she loves poetry so much that she treated guests on her wedding day to awesome poetry. she is the brain behind Open mic Uganda.
 Open Mic performances will blow you away.
-Open Mic is a platform that promotes spoken word in Uganda.
+Open Mic is a platform that promotes the spoken word in Uganda.
 They hold monthly poetry night activities and school visits.
 We caught up with the passionate founder Laura Byaruhanga who shared with us her experience

 Who is Laura Byaruhanga?

 Laura Byaruhanga Businge is a Christian.
 She is a writer, producer, voice artist and radio personality.
 She is a creative mind, a lover of the arts, and a wife.
 It’s hard to describe her so in a nutshell, she is Laura!

 I chose to be a part of Open Mic Uganda because it was a challenge in the arts scene in Kampala, and I enjoy challenges, especially because there were no regular poetry nights at the time we begun.
 It’s fun working with a team of passionate young people.
 In spite of the challenges, we have pushed through with our dream.